 This Pharos project has been conducted in three phases:

 Phase 1 (December 2019 – February 2020): In this preparatory stage, the Pharos team conducted a review of literature and preliminary interviews with country and regional stakeholders.
 Based upon this research, the team drafted a preliminary list of sustainability challenges, risks, and opportunities validated though conversations with the Global Fund, the RCM, and other informants.

 Phase 2 (March 2020 – June 2020): The Pharos team completed its first mission to the OECS region in early March 2020, conducting additional interviews.
 At the end of the mission, the team refined its matrix of key risks and solutions and discussed these with the HTEP and RCM Chair.
 Following the mission, Pharos completed a draft of the Sustainability Strategy report and presented it to the Global Fund and HTEP.

-Phase 3 (July 2020 – October 2020): In the final phase of the project, the Pharos team has sought input to the report from government and civil society stakeholders from all six countries to validate and prioritize the transition risks and proposed solutions.
-This process helps to build consensus on a feasible workplan to implement the main recommended actions.
-These deliverables are expected in autumn 2020.
+Phase 3 (July 2020 – November 2020): In the final phase of the project, the Pharos team sought input to the report from government and civil society stakeholders from all six countries to validate and prioritize the transition risks and proposed solutions.
+This process built consensus on a feasible workplan to implement the main recommended actions.

-It is vital for the six OECS countries to commit to implementing the Sustainability Strategies in order to maintain and progress in HIV/TB epidemic control and prepare for the Global Fund’s withdrawal from the region.
-This can be done by incorporating the main recommended actions of the Sustainability Strategies into national HIV/TB strategic plans and budgets and into the next (and possibly final) regional grant from the Global Fund to the OECS.
+It is vital for the six OECS countries to commit to implementing the Sustainability Strategy framework to maintain and progress in HIV/TB epidemic control and prepare for the Global Fund’s withdrawal from the region.
+This can be done by incorporating the main recommended actions of the Sustainability Strategy into national HIV/TB strategic plans and budgets and into the next (and possibly final) regional grant from the Global Fund to the OECS.

 Team Members Involved: Nathan Isaacs, Devyn Rigsby, Sandra McLeish, Catalina Gutierrez, and Robert Hecht